uviclibraries/nvivo-advanced/act-1-mac.md

 In NVivo, you can create case codes to represent different units of analysis, including interview subjects, documents, organizations, places, or any other entity you want to compare and analyze.

-Case Classification vs. File Classification
+**Case Classification vs. File Classification**
--   Case classifications store attributes about your units of analysis (e.g. demographic information about interviewees, company information, etc.).
+-   **Case classifications** store attributes about your units of analysis (e.g. demographic information about interviewees, company information, etc.).
--   File classifications store attributes about your materials being analyzed (e.g. interview transcripts, newspaper articles, reports, etc.).
+-   **File classifications** store attributes about your materials being analyzed (e.g. interview transcripts, newspaper articles, reports, etc.).

-Case Classifications: If you have gathered information about your case nodes outside of NVivo—and the information is in a structured text file or a spreadsheet—you can import it into NVivo by importing a classification sheet.
+**Case Classifications:** If you have gathered information about your case nodes outside of NVivo—and the information is in a structured text file or a spreadsheet—you can import it into NVivo by importing a classification sheet.
 For example, if you have cases representing people, and you have recorded demographic information about these people in a spreadsheet, then you can import this classification data.
-If you don’t have a spreadsheet you can also input this information manually - see instructions from NVivo.
+If you don’t have a spreadsheet you can also input this information manually - see [instructions from NVivo](https://help-nv.qsrinternational.com/20/mac/Content/classifications/create-case-classifications.htm?Highlight=case%20classifications){:target="_blank"}.

 1. In the Top Ribbon Choose Classifications under Import, and then Classification sheet.
 2. Navigate to the text file that contains the data you want to import.
 (Attribute matrix - Tracking public understanding of climate change over time.txt